These museums in Singapore feature rare masterpieces, historical artefacts, thought-provoking paintings and cultural relics.

 3. ArtScience Museum

-Combining art, science, design, media, architecture and technology, ArtScience Museum has housed notable exhibits and works from iconic artists including Andy Warhol, Salvatore Dali and Leonardo da Vinci.
-A permanent exhibit you have to add to your list is Future World, which features interactive digital installations and gets refreshed every few months.
+Combining art, science, design, media, architecture and technology, ArtScience Museum has housed notable exhibits.
+We’re talking works from iconic artists including Andy Warhol, Salvatore Dali and Leonardo da Vinci.
+A permanent exhibit you have to add to your list is Future World.
+It features interactive digital installations and gets refreshed every few months with new activities.

 ArtScience Museum, 6 Bayfront Avenue, Singapore 018974